-Data governance entails the strategies and rules created to maintain corporate data and its security.
-Effective data governance preserves the usability and availability of data but also ensures that it cannot be misused, tampered with, or stolen.
+Data governance entails the strategies and rules created to maintain the security, availability, integrity and compliance of corporate data.
+Effective data governance ensures that data is usability and accessible and isn’t misused, tampered with or stolen.
 Most organizations implement data governance infrastructure and controls based on compliance regulations.
-Good governance reduces the risk of a compromise and ensures that the organization avoids data privacy violations and hefty fines.
+Good governance reduces the risk of a compromise and avoids data privacy violations, fines and reputational damage.

 Why Does Data Governance Matter?

 The main purpose of governance is data integrity and compliance.
-Data integrity is necessary for consistency across an organization, business productivity, and revenue.
-For example, suppose that data integrity fails and sales, customer service and shipping have two different addresses for the same customer.
-If a package were delivered to the wrong address after a sale, customer service would not see the correct address when the customer calls to complain.
+Data integrity is necessary for consistency, business productivity and revenue.
+Suppose sales, customer service and shipping have two different addresses for the same customer because the data has been altered or damaged.
+The package might be delivered to the wrong address after a sale.
+And customer service would not see the correct address when the customer calls to complain.

 Another reason for data governance is compliance.
 Depending on the organization, compliance regulations require data integrity infrastructure to ensure customer data is properly monitored and maintained.
 Two major compliance regulations overseeing consumer data integrity include the European Union’s GDPR and the California Consumer Privacy Act (CCPA).
-Violations can cost millions if an organization is found to be non-compliant, so having good data governance strategies benefits an organization’s business continuity.
+Violations for noncompliance can run into the millions of dollars.
+Having good data governance strategies helps ensure business continuity.

 Data Governance Goals

 Data governance isn’t just about compliance; it also helps organizations better manage their data.
-Every organization has its own requirements and standards, so a data governance plan can be tailored to support an organization’s unique needs.
-When designing a strategy, data governance goals should include:
+Every organization has its own requirements and standards; a data governance plan can be tailored to support an organization’s unique needs.
+When designing a strategy, data governance goals should help:

 - Reduce integrity issues by ensuring data is consistent across all storage locations.